-Mississippi College requires that the current year’s FAFSA has been processed and received in the Financial Aid Office before an Alternative loan can be certified.
+Mississippi College requires that the current year’s FAFSA has been processed and received in the Financial Aid Office and that a student must be a citizen or eligible non-citizen before an Alternative loan can be certified.

 Once the student has been approved for an alternative loan, the lender will notify the Financial Aid Office of the approval via the ELM website.
 The Financial Aid Office will check to make sure the student is eligible for the alternative loan amount requested by the student and will certify the loan at that time.
 If the student is not eligible for the entire amount that the student has requested, the loan will be adjusted in accordance with their financial aid award.

 Mississippi College’s policy is that no alternative loan will be certified for a student for a prior balance after the student has ceased enrollment at Mississippi College.